temach/reports/CIA-LAB-2-Booting.md

 See http://www.rodsbooks.com/efi-bootloaders/index.html for a deeper discussion of the differences between a bootloader and a bootmanager.

-Finally returning to the original question: the UEFI OS loader for Ubuntu is the shim program that is located on the ESP partition in the path `\EFI\ubuntu\shimx64.efi`, after the shim handles the SecureBoot procedure correctly it loads GRUB `\EFI\ubuntu\grubx64.efi` that does the actual loading of the linux kernel for Ubuntu.
+Finally returning to the original question: the UEFI OS loader for Ubuntu is the shim program that is located on the ESP partition in the path `\EFI\ubuntu\shimx64.efi`, after the shim handles the SecureBoot procedure correctly it loads GRUB `\EFI\ubuntu\grubx64.efi` that does the actual loading of the Linux kernel for Ubuntu.
 If Secure Boot is disabled the shim goes directly to loading GRUB.

 ### 2. Describe in order all the steps required for booting the computer (until the OS loader starts running.)